Bounds for the regularity of product of edge ideals: Introduction

-where $\nu(G)$ denotes the induced matching number of $G$ (see Section \ref{pre} for definition) and $\cochord(G)$ denotes the co-chordal cover number of $G$ (see Section \ref{pre} for definition).
-Several recent papers have related the $\reg(I(G))$ with various invariants of the graph $G$ (see \cite{BBH17} for a survey in this direction).
-In this context, the natural question arises if $I$ and $J$ are edge ideals in $R$, then what is the regularity of $IJ$?.
-More precisely, if $I$ and $J$ are the edge ideal of a graph $H$ and $G$ respectively, then \begin{enumerate} \item what is the lower and upper bounds for the regularity of $IJ$ using combinatorial invariants associated to the graphs $H$ and $G$? \item what is the precise expression for the regularity of $IJ$ for particular classes of graphs $H$ and $G$? \end{enumerate}
+where $\nu(G)$ denotes the induced matching number of $G$ (see Section \ref{pre} for the definition) and $\cochord(G)$ denotes the co-chordal cover number of $G$ (see Section \ref{pre} for the definition).
+In this context, the natural question arises if $I$ and $J$ are edge ideals in $R$, then what is the regularity of $IJ$?
+This question give rise to two directions of research.
+One direction is to obtain the precise expression for $\reg(IJ)$ for particular classes of edge ideals.
+Another direction is to obtain upper and lower bounds for $\reg(IJ)$ using combinatorial invariants associated to the graphs.
+Therefore, one may ask if $I$ and $J$ are edge ideals, then \begin{enumerate} \item[Q1] what are the lower and upper bounds for the regularity of $IJ$ using combinatorial invariants associated to the graphs? \item[Q2] what is the precise expression for the regularity of $IJ$ for particular classes of graphs? \end{enumerate}

 This paper evolves around these two questions.